After-Hours Emergency Veterinary Services

 If we are unable to fit an emergency appointment into our vet's schedule we recommend that you visit the 24/7 animal emergency clinic detailed above.

 - What happens if my pet needs to stay in the hospital?

 Some veterinary emergencies require intensive overnight care.
 At Whitesburg Animal Hospital we provide overnight care for animals in need.

 While in our care, our dedicated team will treat your pet as if they were our own.

 - What types of animals do you treat?

-Our emergency veterinarians are mostly experienced with cats and dogs, but will see other small animals, such as birds and rodents, in serious situations.
+Our emergency veterinarians are mostly experienced with cats and dogs, but will see other small animals, such as reptiles and rodents, in serious situations.